biolab/orange3/doc/modules/data.continuizer.rst

     .. attribute:: normalize_continuous

-        If ``False``, continues variables are left unchanged.
-If ``True``, they are replaced with normalized values by subtracting the average value and dividing by the deviation.
+        If ``None``, continuous variables are left unchanged.
+If ``DomainContinuizer.NormalizeBySD``, they are replaced with standardized values by subtracting the average value and dividing by the standard deviation.
+Attribute ``zero_based`` has no effect on this standardization.
+If ``DomainContinuizer.NormalizeBySpan``, they are replaced with normalized values by subtracting min value of the data and dividing by span (max - min).
 Statistics are computed from the data, so constructor must be given data, not just domain.
-(Default: ``False``)
+(Default: ``None``)

     .. attribute:: transform_class